xcheung/AnaSubjetsMC/README.md

   - selectors # ntuple selectors
 - pre # histogram based analysis
   - decode # macros used to calc the median, MAD... of a distribution

+# QA
+Contains the QA macros used to check the typic distributions from the simulation
+- The currenet macros only used to read the JEWEL weighted events
+- todo: develope more general interface to read all type of the simulations